klauswuestefeld/lizardspock/README.md

   - Clone this project using git.

-  - Get the latest Sneer API jar: (Felipe, please check what the right commands are).
+  - Get the Sneer API jar: (Felipe, please check what the right commands are).
     - Maven: ```mvn build```
     - Gradle: ```./gradlew```
     - Manual: Download the [latest sneer-api-nodeps.jar](#) into the libs folder.

-  - Import the project into your [Eclipse Android SDK](http://developer.android.com/sdk/index.html) workspace.
+  - Import the project into [Eclipse Android SDK](http://developer.android.com/sdk/index.html).

-  - Run the project on two devices or emulators and play. :)
+  - Run the project on a devices with Sneer installed and play. :)

 Usage